knative/serving/docs/spec/normative_examples.md

-* The system creates the new revision from the configuration, addressable at `latest.my-service...`, but traffic is not routed to it until the rollout to that revision is begun (which marks it as `next.my-service...`) and the percentage is manually ramped up.
-Upon completing the rollout, the next revision is now the current revision.
+* The system creates the new revision from the configuration, addressable at `latest.my-service...`, but traffic is not routed to it until the rollout to that revision is begun (which marks it as `candidate.my-service...`) and the percentage is manually ramped up.
+Upon completing the rollout, the candidate revision is now the current revision.

 ![Release mode](images/release_mode.png)